Raj6939/hypersing-cli-docker-engine-ubuntu/README.md

      ![image](https://github.com/Raj6939/hypersing-cli-docker-engine-ubuntu/assets/67961128/ce5da14c-08e3-4a83-b25f-8544909395d3)

-     If you have any queries, feel free to ask in the dicord devs channel or in the telegram group.
+     If you have any queries, feel free to ask in the Discord ```devs``` channel or in the Telegram group.

   2. To use SSI Playground in UI, navigate to ```http://localhost:9002/``` in your browser, and sign up to the Hypersign ID web wallet and login

      ![image](https://github.com/Raj6939/hypersing-cli-docker-engine-ubuntu/assets/67961128/6b84cbf0-86be-4f04-974c-43bde087de30)

   3. Once you set up your wallet with a token balance, learn how to use SSI Playground through this SSI Workshop YouTube [Video](https://www.youtube.com/live/HCB5bObMlN4?si=3m1YputtXDNYQD3D)